How to Bail Out of Jail in Illinois

 Chicago Bail Lawyers at Mitchell S. Sexner & Associates LLC Explain Posting Bail

-Whenever a person has been charged with a crime, whether it’s for a misdemeanor, felony or traffic offense, the defendant is always required to appear in court at a later date in front of a judge.
+Whenever a person has been charged with a crime, whether it's for a misdemeanor, felony or traffic offense, the defendant is always required to appear in court at a later date in front of a judge.
 When the police release you from custody, you must make a promise to show up in court.
 This promise is called a Bail Bond.
-It’s a piece of paper that describes your obligations to the court like your promise to stay out of trouble, show up on time for your court dates, not to leave the jurisdiction, and sometimes it includes other language requiring you to stay away from the victim or to report to a court officer before your court date.
-Bail bonds vary from county to county and may include many different requirements.
+It's a piece of paper that describes your obligations to the court like your promise to stay out of trouble, show up on time for your court dates, not to leave the jurisdiction, and sometimes it includes other language requiring you to stay away from the victim or to report to a court officer before your court date.
+The bail bonds process varies from county to county and may include many different requirements.

 Release from the Police Station

 You may be released directly from the police station after you have been processed when charged with any Traffic Code violation, Wildlife Code violation, other Ordinance Violation, and most misdemeanor offenses.
 You may also be released in any case where you have been arrested upon a previously issued warrant, after posting the required monetary funds to secure a quick jail release at the station.
 The officer can then immediately release you from custody by posting cash in the amount of $100, $200 or more.
 (Peace officers are designated individuals authorized to accept bail security, or to release an arrestee on bail, as are Clerks of the Court).

 Misdemeanor offenses not authorized for station release involve offenses against family or household members as defined in the Domestic Violence statutes, such as Domestic Battery, or a Violation of an Order of Protection.
 As in all felony arrests, these arrests require you to be brought before a Judge for a bail hearing.
 At that hearing, a Judge will determine what amount, if any, is to be set, and what conditions above and beyond the statutory conditions may be required.